Crowdfunding Judicial Review of Luton Airport expansion

 If you care about local quality of life and agree that further expansion of Luton Airport is misguided, please help us seek justice by making a donation.

-Our 6 grounds of challenge are:
+Our six grounds of challenge are:

 1: Error of law in excluding from the environmental impact assessment the greenhouse gas emissions from inbound flights, contrary to the “Finch v Surrey County Council” decision.